by Kevin Vahey

 7:00 - Mike Douglas - The syndicated show from Philadelphia, run in the evening so that people who worked in the daytime might watch.
 The problem was that the show was run six weeks behind, to protect WBZ-TV.

-The CP was surrendered only three months later.
+Ad run in Broadcasting offering majority ownership of WXPO at a "bargain basement" price.
+The CP was surrendered only three months later. |

 8:30 - Dennis Wholey - A very, very bad show from Cincinnati.